nickzoic/nick.zoic.org/art/the-touring-commuter/index.md

 The stock plastic pedals got dangerously slippery real quick, but I'm just too much of an idiot for cleats / clipless pedals.

-I've replaced those with some DMR V11 flat pedals (hey, they were on special) but unfortunately they have very pointy little studs which I'll replace with some M4 x 0.7 x 8mm stainless socket head screws when I get around to it.
+I've replaced those with some [DMR V11](https://www.dmrbikes.com/Catalogue/Pedals/V11-2/V11) flat pedals (hey, they were on special) but unfortunately they have very pointy little studs which I'll replace with some M4 x 0.7 x 8mm stainless socket head screws before I carve too many more chunks out of my calves.

-They are very grippy though, I'll give them that, and the bearings are lovely.
+They are very grippy though, I'll give them that, and the bearings are much better than the previous Giant flat pedals.

 ## Saddle

-All of the above stuff is subjective and personal, but there is nothing more subjective and personal than the saddle.
+All of the above stuff is subjective and personal, but there is nothing more subjective and personal than saddles.
+There's a million articles out there about chamois and sit bones and I'm not going to write another one but I'll just say that adjusting a bad saddle correctly won't turn it into a good saddle but *not* adjusting a good saddle correctly will still leave you hobbling.
+I found the [Selle Italia S5](https://www.selleitalia.com/s-5-superflow/) to be a good fit for me personally.

+## Summary

+I've put a lot of miles on this bike, and intend to put on plenty more.
+By now I've probably spent more on accessories and replacement parts than on the original bike, but what I've ended up with is a bike which runs very well.

+The point is: despite all the different brand names and spec levels, you can run a total dog's breakfast of bits and pieces and it'll mostly work just fine.

+Which is pretty wonderful, when you think about it.

+Coming soon: luggage!